MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/public-ip-addresses-for-email-sending.md

 |     51.140.147.0/24     |    GBR   |     Great Britain    |

 > [!IMPORTANT]
-> In case of emergency we may rotate Geo-based IP addresses.
-For better reliability and redundancy, we strongly recommend whitelisting all specified IP ranges.
+> In case of emergency, the geo-based IP addresses may be rotated.
+For better reliability and redundancy, it is strongly recommend to allow list all specified IP ranges.